bla-ce/herve/inc/logan/README.md

 ```

 ## More to come...

-- [ ] Update logs format and style
 - [ ] Link log functions to the Logan struct
 - [ ] Pass a hash table to log functions to add more information
 ...